-Programme managers from Ethiopia, Germany, SA pool experience in new handbook on climate adaptation13/04/2015 - by the Climate Centre
+Programme managers from Ethiopia, Germany, SA pool experience in new handbook on climate adaptation

 A new handbook book has been compiled by programme managers from Ethiopia, Germany and South Africa jointly drawing on their experience of supporting local communities in adapting to increasing climatic variability and change.